 - for the first two hours of overtime, no less than one-and-a-half times the usual hourly rate; and

 - for subsequent hours of overtime, no less than twice the usual hourly rate; or

 - in accordance with an employee's wishes, overtime work may alternatively be compensated by the provision of additional rest periods or time off work.
-However, this period may not be for less time than the overtime actually worked.
+However, the rest period or time off may not be for less time than the overtime actually worked.

 An employee's overtime work cannot exceed four hours within two consecutive days or 120 hours per year.

-Overtime work performed at the weekends or on public holidays and compensated as work performed on weekends or public holidays by increased payment or by provision of another day of rest shall not be compensated as overtime work.
+Overtime work performed at the weekend or on a public holiday and compensated as work performed at the weekend or on a public holiday by an increased payment or by provision of another day of rest shall not be compensated as overtime work.

 Chapter 50.1 of the Labour Code specifies the general conditions and requirements of the employment of foreign nationals.
 The basic requirements are that:

-- the employment contract must be concluded for an indefinite term (except on special grounds);
+- the employment contract must be concluded for an indefinite term (except when there are special grounds);

 - the employment contract must contain details of the work permit (as well as work patent, residence permit or temporary residence permit) and a voluntary medical insurance policy;